UST-QuAntiL/tosca-definitions-qc-applications/docs/tutorial-model-and-deploy.md

 :warning: The editor does not auto-save.
 Make sure to **manually save** all changes **before leaving** the editor!

+The nodes on the left are grouped by the namespaces they are in.
 Drag the following nodes from the pallete on the left into the canvas:

 | Node | Namespace | Explanation |